Rephonic

 Emily Kirsch

-Founder and CEO of Powerhouse Innovation, and Founder and Managing Partner of Powerhouse Ventures.
-A prominent advocate for clean energy solutions and entrepreneurship.
+Founder and CEO of Powerhouse Innovation and Founder/Managing Partner of Powerhouse Ventures; long-running host of energy and climate-tech conversations.

 Reviews